portiaAI/portia-agent-examples/grocery-manager-agent/README.md

 - Manages user choices
 - Provides skip functionality for unwanted items

+You can also take a look at the Youtube Video [here](https://www.youtube.com/watch?v=YHkojGhYhvw&ab_channel=AtibhiAgrawal) which provides a walkthrough of the code along with a demo of the agent.

 ### Key Features
 - Automated login handling
 - Smart product alternative suggestions